 - Cut the fat, vessels and fascial layer off the beef heart & throw them away.
 (See video above for demonstration).
 Cut remaining heart meat into kebab sized cubes.

 - Put the heart cubes in small casserole dish.
-Sprinkle liberally with salt & pepper .
+Sprinkle liberally with salt (and pepper if using) .

 - Put the herbs, garlic and shallots in a food processor, along with ¼ cup olive oil.
 Pulse to blend.

 - Add remaining olive oil and rest of ingredients & pulse to blend well (but don’t puree.)

 - Pour 1 cup of the sauce into a glass measuring cup and put in the fridge until later.

 - Pour the remaining sauce over the heart cubes and toss to blend.
 Marinate in the fridge a minimum of 2 hours and up to 24 hours.
 I did 8 hours, and it was delicious.